NeverCookFirst/Xenia-Seamless-Toypad-Build/README.md

 <h1 align="center">Xenia Seamless Toypad Build</h1>

-<p align="center">A <a href="https://github.com/xenia-canary/xenia-canary">xenia-canary</a> fork with a built-in <b>emulated LEGO Dimensions ToyPad</b> — play the full game with all DLC, Title Update 23 and a 60 FPS unlock, no physical portal needed.</p>
+<p align="center">A <a href="https://github.com/xenia-canary/xenia-canary">xenia-canary</a> fork with a built-in <b>emulated LEGO Dimensions ToyPad</b> — play the full game with all DLC and a 60 FPS unlock, no physical portal needed.</p>

 **Download: [latest release](https://github.com/NeverCookFirst/Xenia-Seamless-Toypad-Build/releases/latest)** — the zip ships a preconfigured, portable build.
 The release notes contain the full step-by-step install guide (game, DLC and title update).